-When you do research for your own publication, such as an article, book or graduating thesis, you will use existing text and other information sources.
-Using texts and ideas of others in your own publication is permitted, on the condition that you state the original (information) source.
-Referencing to a source is mandatory.
-This means you must add a reference in your text to what the original source was.
-If you do not, then you are guilty of plagiarism.
+When you do research for your own publication, such as an article, book or graduating thesis, you make use of existing literature and other information sources.
+Using texts and ideas of others in your own publication is permitted, provided you mention the original (information) source.

 Citing sources: why?

 Citation of one's sources is compulsory.
 This means that you have to put a reference in the text that shows what the original source is.
 This is to make things traceable (it's clear where your information comes from) and verifiable (you have understood and phrased the information you found correctly).
 When you don't cite your sources, you are guilty of plagiarism.